 Arts Library Resource Center

-Six culture trunks containing artifacts, books, costumes, musical instruments, and many other items are available for loan through Tri-County Educational Service Center.
+Culture trunks containing artifacts, books, costumes, musical instruments, and many other items are available for loan.
 The culture trunks are ideal for units of study on a particular country or culture.
-Culture trunks are available for the following countries.
-Africa/Egypt, Brazil/Argentina, China/Japan, India, Native America, and Russia.
-Please email Dr. Michelle Muro, Fine Arts Consultant if you are interested in borrowing a culture trunk.
+Culture trunks are available in the following sets: 1) Native Americans, Australia, Africa, Brazil; 2) Egypt and Russia; 3) Asia – Japan, China, India.

 Partnership Programs with Wayne Center for the Arts